grimbough/rhdf5/joss/paper.md

 -->
 # Acknowledgements

-We acknowledge significant contributions from Bernd Fischer, the original author of rhdf5.
+We would like to acknowledge the significant contribution of Bernd Fischer, the original author of rhdf5.
+In addition, we also thank Gregoire Pau, Martin Morgan, and Daniel van Twisk for their contributions to the various pacakges.

 # References